PrimarySecondaryLanguages

 SecondaryLanguages

-All of this means it’s more important than ever for us to use European Day of Languages celebrations to reinvigorate our students’ attitudes to MFL and remind them exactly why learning another language is so amazing…
+It’s more important than ever to use European Day of Languages to reinvigorate students’ attitudes to MFL and remind them exactly why learning another language is so amazing.

 What is European Day of Languages?